-The use of the Projection Assumption Guidelines (the "PAG"), published jointly by the Institut québécois de planification financière (IQPF) and FP Canada, while not mandatory, is beneficial for both the financial planning professional and the client.
+The use of the Projection Assumption Guidelines (the "PAG"), published jointly by the Institute of Financial Planning (IPF) and FP Canada, while not mandatory, is beneficial for both the financial planning professional and the client.
 Use of the PAG for long term projections provides a level of protection for financial planners as they provide rates of return that are transparent, objective and based on reliable sources.
 There may be instances when it is appropriate to deviate from the rates of return provided in the PAG.
 Regardless of the underlying data source, the financial planner should document the rates used and the rationale to ensure the assumptions are both sound and supported.